Pär Sundström: Biography

 Before Sabaton became a professional band, Sundström worked for two years "as a manager of a big company".
-His management office as well as the band's studio are based in Falun.
+His management office, as well as the band's studio, are based in Falun.
+However in 2017, Sundström moved to Limassol, Cyprus, where he founded the Swedish Empire Touring company for Sabaton's merchandising.

 Sundström has one sister.
 His main musical influences are Twisted Sister, especially Dee Snider, as well as Skid Row.
-He speaks of Iron Maiden, Scorpions, Guns N' Roses, Raubtier, Skid Row and Sabaton as his favourite bands.
+Aside from Twisted Sister and Skid Row, Sundström speaks of Iron Maiden, Scorpions, Guns N' Roses, and Raubtier as his favourite bands.

 In the early years of Sabaton, Sundström set up the pyrotechnics for the Sabaton live shows by himself, as he is a trained pyrotechnician.